aralph/aralph.github.io/index.md

 **Robotics Research Intern** | *[CSIRO](https://www.csiro.au) (Brisbane, Australia)* | 09.2013 - 08.2014
 - Autonomous navigation research for large vehicles on industrial sites using stereo cameras
 - Designed vision and LIDAR sensor fusion algorithms for obstacle avoidance

+# Interests

+I am a supporter of organisations that promote humanist ethics, reason and science.
+Namely, the [Forum for Critical Thinking](https://kritisch-denken.ch/) and the [Freethinkers Association](https://frei-denken.ch/).
+In the former, I served as Chairmain for seven years.

+I have been a scuba diver for over a decade.
+My first dive was in 2013 in Brisbane, Australia.
+Since then, I have done over 150 dives around the world.
+Some of my favourite spots are

 </div>